astridyz/Celesta/docs/Core Concepts/Traits.md

 These parameters provide the necessary context and data for the trait to function correctly.

-### Evaluating traits
+### Evaluating Traits

-When you perform an action that trigger a trait to be applied inside a trait, the trait will yield until all the traits that were triggered have been applied.
-This does not mean that yielding traits will cause the current trait to yield indefinitely.

-This ensures that all traits that are activated by an action are processed completely before any further actions or evaluations occur.

-!!! warning "Trait flow are not handled automatically"
 If a trait triggers another trait that yields, the current trait will continue executing.
 This can lead to errors if the triggered trait has not yet completed its operation.

 ```lua
 local Celesta = require(game.ReplicatedStorage.Celesta)